Tax Fraud Lawyer & Tax Evasion

 Tax fraud can occur in a variety of ways: misrepresenting income on a return, overstating deductions, or concealing bank accounts, to name but a few.
 Fraudulent activity can include both affirmative acts, such as subscribing to a false tax return, or omissions, such as fraudulent failure to file.
 The central question is whether the taxpayer willfully engages in conduct intended to conceal, mislead, or otherwise prevent the collection of taxes believed to be owing.

 The IRS and the Department of Justice actively and aggressively work to combat tax fraud in all forms.
 Tax fraud is a serious offense that can carry substantial monetary penalties or jail time.
-If you filed false tax returns or believe you may be at risk of IRS criminal investigation, it is critical that you seek the advice of a competent tax attorney right away.
+If you filed false tax returns or believe you may be at risk of IRS criminal investigation, it is critical that you seek the advice of a competent Tax Fraud Lawyer right away.

 “Badges of Fraud” are behaviors and facts that suggest to the IRS that an individual or organization has engaged in tax fraud, tax evasion, or other criminal conduct.
 A non-exhaustive list of Badges of Fraud can be found here.